Gabriel Bridge

 Gabriel Bridge (between Wakaw and Rosthern in Saskatchewan, Canada) is a steel truss bridge named after Gabriel Dumont.
-Gabriel Bridge replaced the Gabriel Ferry Crossing in 1989.
+Gabriel Bridge replaced the Gabriel Ferry Crossing in 1969.

 Gabriel Dumont operated a ferry on the South Saskatchewan River (in the same area as the bridge) from the early 1870s to 1883.
-According to Dumont's 1878 license, the ferry was a scow measuring 7.6m (23 feet) by 4m (12 feet).
+According to Dumont's 1878 licence, the ferry was a scow measuring 7.6m (23 feet) by 4m (12 feet).
 Ferry service continued near Gabriel's crossing until the completion of Gabriel's Bridge on Highway 312 in 1969.